Wilson-Barbosa/bootcamp-module3-chap8/README.md

 ## Running the Angular Application
 Navigate to the `frontend` folder and open a terminal there.
 Run the command `npm install` to install all node dependecies required.

-When that is done run, within the same terminal, enter `ng serve --open` to run the dev server.
+When NPM finishes intalling all packages, within the same terminal, enter `ng serve --open` to run the dev server.
 After this process is done a window on you browser should open, but in case that doesn't happen just go to `http://localhost:4200/`

 ## Observations
 It's very important to run the the Spring API before the angular server or else any request to save, update, delete or retrive information by Angular will fail.